-Budgeted cost: £20,085.00
+Budgeted cost: £24,085.00

 Activity Evidence that supports this approach Challenge number(s) addressed Attendance for disadvantaged children is monitored on a weekly basis by PP Leader and patterns of missed attendance is actioned by the PP Leader.
 PP Lead/Attendance Lead and SENCO to contact families that may need extra support.
 EWO Officer Joint with KANP.
+ELSA to help support children with emotional wellbeing.
 Attendance monitored on a weekly basis.
 Any patterns of missed attendance need to be addressed with the Attendance Lead/Family.
 Current PA for PP children is_22%.
 This activity will lead to improvement for PA in PP children.
 PP Leader to work with Attendance Lead (SLT) and SENCo to identify strategies to help support families in improving attendance.
 EWO officer to support the school from January 2022 to target attendance of children below 96%.
 ELSA Support/Regular check ins for those children that need it.
-Decrease in numbers of families in CIN, CP due 1,4 children with emotional wellbeing. to increase in families accessing early intervention from Education Welfare Officer if needed. • EEF toolkit- Parental engagement Cultural capital experiences promoted in the curriculum.
+Decrease in numbers of families in CIN, CP due to increase in families accessing early intervention from Education Welfare Officer if needed. • EEF toolkit- Parental engagement 1,4 Cultural capital experiences promoted in the curriculum.
 Learning is contextualised in concrete experiences and language rich environments.
-3 Minibus to transport pupils for trips and after school clubs.
+3 Development of the outdoor learning space To aid the lack of physical development due to COVID restraints.
+This has had a significantly positive impact on the physical development of our Pupil Premium children Minibus to transport pupils for trips and after school clubs.
 Enrichment activities offer children a context for learning and a stimulus to trigger their interest which can be evidenced in pupil books and data.
 Reduction in cost of trips for PP Trips to be organised throughout the school to enhance cultural capital experiences.
-Sports events promoted to PP and are encouraged to attend Disadvantaged children to have the opportunity to attend after school clubs.
+Sports events promoted to PP who are encouraged to attend Disadvantaged children to have the opportunity to attend a wide range of after school clubs.
 Ofsted research (2019) places emphasis on improving cultural capital, particularly for disadvantaged pupils.
-EEF - sports participation increases educational engagement and attainment.
-EEF - outdoor adventure learning shows positive benefits on academic learning and self -confidence.